chevere/docs/reference/README.md

 ---
 sidebar: false
+editLink: false
 ---

 # Reference

-This is the Chevere public reference for exceptions and interfaces.
+This is the public reference for exceptions and interfaces.

 - [Exceptions](./exceptions.md)
 - [Interfaces](./interfaces.md)